 Signing up for Nadine West

 Sign-up was fairly easy, and when they say a 30-second style quiz, they mean 30 seconds.
 You look at 5-6 pictures of outfit collections and click which of those pictures you like.
 Then you write a few lines describing your style and that’s that.
 After signing up, they let me know that they were expanding fast, so I’d have to join a wait list, but if I would share that I had signed up on Facebook, they would move my name up the list.
 About four days later I received an email that my first package would be here in about four days.
 So not too much of a wait in the end!

-Inside I received four items: a top, bottom, necklace and earrings.
+Here are some flat lay shots of the four items I received: a top, bottom, necklace and earrings.
 The top was a Nadine West house brand, but everything else were brands I hadn’t heard of like “Leggings Depot.”

 Top: Just a Swingin’ $22.49 Bottom: Inked Rose $21.49

 Earrings: Forrest Waves $14.99 Necklace: Off Balance $29.99

 Nadine West Try-on Time!